ga-wdi-boston/git-basics-assessment/diagnostic.md

 git init

 3.What command do we use to create a new branch?
 Name this branch `response`
-    in your answer.
+    in your answer .
 Then, how do we switch to that branch?

 ```
 git branch response